426-2 ELIGIBILITY REQUIREMENTS FOR INTERIM ASSISTANCE

 3. Disabled APA applicants required submit an AD 2 form

-An individual who has a disability other than blindness must be examined by a physician, licensed clinical psychologist with a PhD, or psychiatrist, as specified in Manual Section 425-2A.
-The results of this examination must be provided on an, Preliminary Examination for Interim Assistance AD 2 form.
+An individual who has a disability other than blindness must be examined by a licensed physician, psychiatrist, advanced practice registered nurse, or physician assistant within their licensed scope of practice as specified in Manual Section 425-2A.
+The results of this examination must be provided on a Preliminary Examination for Interim Assistance AD 2 form.
 If a medical provider refuses to complete the AD 2 form, the caseworker should advise the applicant to go to a different provider for completion of the form.

 The Medical Reviewer will assess the individual’s disability using the examination results reported on the AD 2 form and any supporting documents or information, and decide whether the applicant meets SSI disability criteria.